TestingResearchIllinois/idoft/readme.md

 Example: https://github.com/alibaba/fastjson/pull/2148

-* **Notes**: Any additional information that one may need to debug the test such as steps to reproduce, any relevant logs, or any relevant information about this test.Note: The only acceptable values are URLs for this column.
+* **Notes**: Any additional information that one may need to debug the test such as steps to reproduce, any relevant logs, or any relevant information about this test.
+Note: The only acceptable values are URLs for this column.
 For more information about the format please refer to the [Adding notes](#adding-notes) section.

 Example: https://github.com/TestingResearchIllinois/flaky-test-dataset/issues/1